 This could be fun, but I think most Nancy Drew fans will wish this had a vintage setting and was the start of a miniseries instead of a movie.
 Which could actually be coming our way, since the CW network owns the rights to the books and is currently working on a series!!

-But meanwhile, here’s the trailer for the upcoming movie:
+Here’s the trailer for the new movie:

 Note: In case you missed it, here’s my post on things Nancy Drew taught me about life.